Safiq Rahim: Return to Selangor

-In August 2011 after the 2011 Malaysia Cup campaign ended, Safiq was given a three-week trial from the Welsh club, Cardiff City with the help from the Cardiff owner, Chan Tien Ghee who are also a Malaysian, along with fellow Malaysian Safee Sali.
+In August 2011 after the 2011 Malaysia Cup campaign ended, Safiq was given a three-week trial from the Welsh club, Cardiff City with the help of the Cardiff owner, Chan Tien Ghee who is also a Malaysian, along with fellow Malaysian Safee Sali.
 Safiq officially underwent his three-week trial began on 24 November 2011 and ended on 11 December 2011.

-On 24 October 2011, Safiq has rejected to undergo a trial with Indonesian, Arema-Pelita club.
+On 24 October 2011, Safiq refused to undergo a trial with the Indonesian, Arema-Pelita club.

-On 30 November 2011, Safiq was honoured with the FAM National Football Awards for the Best Midfielder Award, as voted by public.
+On 30 November 2011, Safiq was honoured with the FAM National Football Awards for the Best Midfielder Award, as voted by the public.

-For 2012 season, Safiq scored his first goal of the season in his season debut match in 2–2 draw against Negeri Sembilan on 10 January 2012 at Tuanku Abdul Rahman Stadium in Paroi.
+For the 2012 season, Safiq scored his first goal of the season in his season debut match in a 2–2 draw against Negeri Sembilan on 10 January 2012 at Tuanku Abdul Rahman Stadium in Paroi.
 He continued his good form with the winning goal in a 1–0 win over Perak the following week.
 On 18 February 2012, Safiq scored twice in a 0–4 win over Shahzan Muda for the FA Cup match in Temerloh Mini Stadium.
 On 25 August 2012, Safiq scored the first goal in a 2–2 draw against Pahang for the Malaysia Cup group stage match.
 Three days later, in the Malaysia Cup campaign, Safiq scored a winning goal through a penalty kick in the 80th minute of the match.
-As Selangor advanced to the quarter-finals of the Malaysia Cup, Safiq another goal came in 1–3 win over Johor FC on 25 September 2012 in the first leg.
+As Selangor advanced to the quarter-finals of the Malaysia Cup, Safiq's other goal came in a 1–3 win over Johor FC on 25 September 2012 in the first leg.
 Safiq concluded his 2012 season with 10 goals in all competitions.